 A service contract that contains the right to use an asset for no stated consideration (a "free lease") must be evaluated to determine whether it contains an embedded lease.
-Often these arrangements include equipment that is incidental to the service provided.

-For example, Entity A is a telecommunications provider that installs equipment on Entity B's property that Entity A uses to provide telecommunication services to Entity B. Entities A and B must determine whether the contract contains a lease of the equipment from Entity A to Entity B. If the contract contains a lease of the equipment from Entity A to Entity B. If the contract as a lease of the equipment, then both entities must account for the right to use the equipment as a lease.
-If the contract does not contain a lease of the equipment, then the entities must consider whether Entity A is leasing space from Entity B on which to operate its equipment.
+Often these arrangements include equipment that is used to provide a service.
+For example, Entity A is a telecommunications provider that installs equipment on Entity B's property, and Entity A uses the equipment to provide telecommunication services to Entity B. If the contract does not contain a lease of the equipment, then the entities must evaluate whether Entity A is leasing from Entity B space on which the equipment is installed.